VertisanPRO/PterodactylRegister/README.txt

 Before proceeding with installation make sure you have checked the following things:

 * Make sure you're running version 1.10.x of Pterodactyl
-* This Module works with the Unix theme, please contact Mubeen to get the files for the theme.

 Installation: